 Losses you could seek to cover in an insurance claim include:

-DeMayo Law Offices, LLP has successfully taken thousands of cases to trial and secured over $750,000,000 in settlements and verdicts.
+DeMayo Law Offices has successfully taken thousands of cases to trial and secured over $1,000,000,000 in settlements and verdicts.
 We’re familiar with state laws and have access to the countless resources necessary to perform a thorough investigation and gather evidence.
 When you hire us, we will take on the responsibility of each step and walk you through the process.

-North Carolina has a three-year statute of limitations.
-This is a deadline requiring injured victims to file a lawsuit within three years of their date of accident.
-If three years pass and you haven’t filed, you could lose your right to compensation through the courts from the at-fault truck driver or trucking company.
+North and South Carolina has a three-year statute of limitations.
+This deadline requires injured victims to file a lawsuit within three years of the date of their accident.
+If three years pass and you haven’t filed, you could lose your right to compensation from the at-fault truck driver or trucking company through the courts.

-If you sustained injuries in an accident with an improperly trained or inexperienced truck driver, call DeMayo Law Offices, LLP at (877) 333-1000 right now.
+If you sustained injuries in an accident with an improperly trained or inexperienced truck driver, call DeMayo Law Offices, Your North Carolina Law Firm™, at (877) 333-1000 right now.
 We can meet for a free consultation to review your case and discuss your legal options for holding the truck driver or trucking company liable.